 UCIST serves as a co-ordinating body for computing on campus, and has representation from each of the faculties (the associate dean, computing) and the major academic-support areas (the associate provosts, vice-president administration & finance, associate university librarian, and director of business operations).
+See the UCIST website for more information.

 The computing reps in academic support departments are the first point of contact for staff in their department having computer problems.
 The computing reps work with an Information Systems & Technology (IST) liaison in Client Services on solving more complex problems, and are instrumental in helping with larger projects such as desktop deployment.
+See the Academic Support Computing Representatives Group website for more information.

 To facilitate communication between Information Systems & Technology (IST) and faculty and departmental IT staff to: